gdelataillade/alarm/README.md

 Then, for the iOS part, we couldn't find any package or tutorial to add this feature.

 Another issue we found is that when a user kills the app, all processes are terminated so the alarm may not ring.
-The workaround we thought about was to show a notification when the user kills the app to warn him that the alarm may not ring, He just has to reopen the app to reschedule the alarm.
+The workaround we thought about was to show a notification when the user kills the app to warn him that the alarm may not ring.
+Then, he just has to reopen the app to reschedule the alarm.

 Therefore, we decided to write our own package to wrap everything and make it easy for everybody.